 What are the most crypto-friendly cities in the world?

 Well, there’s not much in official government data to point the way.
-So we looked into some alternative sources, using the prevalence of bitcoin ATMs and Twitter user data as proxy metrics.
+So we looked into some alternative sources using the prevalence of bitcoin ATMs and Twitter user data as proxy metrics.
+(Our moving cost calculator costs 0 bitcoin to use btw, just saying.)

 Despite comparatively lower numbers of bitcoin ATMs outside of North America, these crypto-kiosks also have a noticeable presence in many other countries around the world, including nations with much smaller economies than the U.S. or Canada (like Tbilisi, Georgia!)